Skip to content

 print(f"Permanent failure: {err.code}")

-Retry methods only accept ENQUEUE_FAILED errors.
+Retry methods only accept ENQUEUE_FAILED and ASYNC_CONTEXT errors.
 Passing SEND_SUPPRESSED, VALIDATION_FAILED, or PAYLOAD_MISMATCH returns Err(TaskSendError(VALIDATION_FAILED)).

 Set resend_on_transient_err=True in AppConfig to have the library automatically retry transient enqueue failures before returning the error: